SLAment/Genomics/README.md

 - `tbl2gff.py` - Experimental little script to transform a tbl file, like the one produced by `MFannot4ncbi.py`, into a gff3 file.

 - `gff3TOtbl.py` - A simple script to transform a basic gff3 to a tbl file, similar to the one produced by `MFannot4ncbi.py`.
 It can't handle multiple mRNA isoforms.
-This is ideal if you make manual curation into your gff3 and need to produce a tbl file again.
-I did this for the output of MFannot, so the script has a particular option to deal with the endonucleases and introns annotated by this program (they get annotated as mobile_element features).
+This is ideal if you make manual curation into your gff3 (as produced by `tbl2gff.py`, for example) and need to produce a tbl file again.
+I did this for the output of MFannot, so the script has a particular option to deal with the endonucleases and introns annotated by this program: they get annotated as mobile_element features.
+Otherwise they are treated like protein-coding genes (without `--mfannot`).

 It's ran like so: